The Overwhelmed Brain

 How often do we really connect with other people?

 When I spent time in New Hampshire after my divorce, I enjoyed being able to see my mom and invest in quality time with her.
-I can look back and remember those times as some of the best memories I’ve had with her in my life.
+I can look back and remember those times as some of the best memories I’ve ever had with her.

 There are people in our lives that may not always be there.
 When you can turn off your judgments and just be present for them as they talk and share what’s on their mind, you will connect with them at a wonderfully deep level.
 And they’ll feel it.